FOR AGES 3 YEARS TO 18 YEARS

 They live up to the age of 13 years, on average in the wild.
 This is subject to change if kept in captivity.
 Each new generation arrives after six years.

-Peccaries are mammals and thus engage in viviparous reproduction.
-The young develop inside the females' body for a gestation period of 156-162 days.
 There is no particular breeding season; they breed around the year.
 The young, while being independent and having the ability to walk on their own, tend to accompany their mothers for at least a year.
 Sexual maturity is achieved after a year and a half.

-The IUCN Red List entry on this animal categorized it as Vulnerable.
-They were last assessed in the year 2012.
-Stress on their natural habitat range due to residential and commercial development, agriculture, aquaculture is cited as one of the main threats.
+Stress on their natural habitat range due to residential and commercial development, agriculture, and aquaculture is cited as one of the main threats.
 Other issues such as hunting by humans, trapping, and logging of the forests have further exacerbated this issue.

 Conservation measures such as habitat and water protection, ex-situ conservation, trade controls, and bringing it into the purview of international legislation are some of the actions to preserve this species.

 White-lipped peccaries greatly resemble a pig's appearance on account of their long snout.
-They have a medium-size head and body.
+They have medium-sized heads and bodies.
 Their body length is 29.5- 39 in (75-100 cm) and they are 17.7-22 in (44-57.5 cm) to their shoulders.
-They are covered in coarse, brown fur and certain areas have a white highlighted color.
-Its weight mostly falls on its forefeet, two toes in specific.
-Males usually are larger than females.

 They use tactile and chemical communication channels to navigate their way.
 They also make use of their unique scent gland to search and identify fellow herd members.
 Large groups together may make a lot of noise.
 Even between individuals, they use their teeth to communicate in chitters and clatters.

-This species is 29.5- 39 in (75-100 cm) long and 17.7-22 in (44-57.5 cm.) in length from shoulders.
+This species is 29.5- 39 in (75-100 cm) long and 17.7-22 in (44-57.5 cm.) in length from the shoulders.

-They are nomadic in nature and keep moving from one place to another in search of sustenance.
+They are nomadic and keep moving from one place to another in search of sustenance.
 Despite their relatively heavy weight, they are active and run faster than humans.
 On average, a peccary can run around 35 mph (57 kph).

-On average, this species weight falls between 55.07 and 88.11 lb (25-40 kg).
+On average, this species' weight falls between 55.07 and 88.11 lb (25-40 kg).

 No distinct names for the males and females of the species are used.